What Are Merchant Account Fees

 The flat pricing type of merchant fee charges one flat fee for all the credit card transactions.

-Usually, the percentage is between 1.75 and 3 percent.
+Some merchant providers instead of charging a flat fee will charge you a fixed percentage, while others will charge both a fixed percentage and a flat fee.
+Usually, the percentage is between 1.75 and 3 per cent.
 For instance, a provider who uses the fixed percentage and flat fee model may charge you 2.5 %+0.10 for every credit card transaction.

 The flat fee payment model is an attractive option for most businesses as it’s easy to calculate and predict.
 This pricing is also recommended for businesses with low monthly credit card processing volume, as it can save you some money.